-Step 7: Tool A – Teen Mentoring Program Staff Job Description (Sample)
+Step 7: Tool A – Teen Mentoring Staff Job Description (Sample)

-A staff member should be designated to take the lead in implementing the teen mentoring program.
-This may be a teacher or counselor with some flexibility in being able to run the program.
-The scope of responsibilities and specific tasks will depend on the type and structure of the mentoring program:
+A staff member should be designated to take the lead in implementing the teen mentoring initiative.
+This may be a teacher,counselor or other staff member with interest and some flexibility in being able to run teen mentoring.
+If mentors are enrolled in a CTS course, there must be a certificated teacher attached to the initiative.
+The scope of responsibilities and specific tasks will depend on the type and structure of the mentoring initiative:

-A Teen Mentoring program at a single school site will require a specific project leader to facilitate operations;
+Teen Mentoring at a single school site will require a specific project leader to facilitate operations;

 A collaboration involving a number of schools will require a more significant amount of coordination;